Our Top Skincare Tips for Healthy Skin

 NUMBER FOUR: Address the Appearance of Redness

 Redness in the skin can be a sign of irritation, which could be caused by various factors such as sun damage, oxidative stress, environmental pollution, underlying skin conditions, and harsh skincare products.
-Redness is important to address by first identifying the source - sadly, chronic low-grade inflammation can accelerate skin aging and decline.
+Redness is important to address by first identifying the source - sadly, chronic low-grade flare-ups can accelerate skin aging and decline.

 The good news is that our entire line is geared towards helping to manage the manifestation of redness in the skin and reducing the appearance of redness.
 The base of all our formulas is aloe vera for good reason - it is a simple and effective way to help calm and soothe the skin.
 Aloe is also the main conduit for our calming, soothing herbal infusions, which carry a potent bouquet of redness-fighting constituents and antioxidants such as green tea extract, turmeric, calendula, milk thistle, and lavender.
-Niacinamide is another ingredient particularly adept at combating redness across the body.
+Niacinamide is another ingredient particularly adept at combating the appearance of redness across the body.

 NUMBER FIVE: Focus on Microcirculation